Cylvre-Language/Cylvre/README.md

 java <class file name>^
 ```

-The jar file will be located in the `libs` directory located in the `build` folder.
+The jar file will be located in the `libs` directory located in the `build` directory.

 _Replace '^' with appropriate info._

 ## Contributing
 Contributions are highly valued and extremely welcome!
 Please see [CONTRIBUTING.md](https://github.com/Cylvre-Language/Cylvre/blob/main/CONTRIBUTING.md) for more details.

+If you wish to report a security vulnerability, refer [SECURITY.md](https://github.com/Cylvre-Language/Cylvre/blob/main/SECURITY.md) for more info.

 ## Versioning
 - Before v0.1.0 (pre-alpha)